 As you know at Rock My Wedding we love ALL weddings, be that a registry office wedding or an at-home celebration (your day your way).
 We wanted to dedicate this post to the registry office.
-So let's take a look back at some of our most inspiring civil ceremonies and give you a brief rundown of the legalities for holding your own.
-Plus, how to make best use of those amazing buildings for fabulous photo opportunities.
+So let's take a look back at some of our most inspiring civil ceremonies and give you a brief rundown of the legalities for holding your own, and how to make best use of those amazing buildings for fabulous photo opportunities.
 You can also check out our article on registry office wedding dresses if you need some outfit inspiration.

 Your first step is deciding where you'd like to get married.
 You aren't restricted by location when it comes to having a registry office wedding so you could choose your local one or one in a place that means a lot to you.
 You can search for registry offices here.